 SCREEN: function set_parameter_bounds being used

 Execute the fit with the function fit [1].
-Assign a variable to the output of this function to access the results [2].

 SCREEN: Fit function being executed

-SCREEN: Variable being assigned

 Interpreting the Fit Results

-Generate plots for inspecting the fits and the 𝑞-dependence of the fit parameters with the function fit_report (pronounce fit-underscore-report) [1].
-Check the figure with 2 by 2 subplots showing the DDM (pronounce D-D-M) matrix or ISF (pronounce I-S-F) at four 𝑞-values along with the model and best fit parameters [2].
+Generate plots for inspecting the fits and the 𝑞-dependence of the fit parameters with the function fit_report (pronounce fit report) [1].
+Check the output, including the figure with 2 by 2 subplots showing the DDM (pronounce D-D-M) matrix or ISF (pronounce I-S-F) at four 𝑞-values along with the fit [2].

 SCREEN: function fit_report being used to generate plots

-SCREEN: figure with 2 x 2 subplots
+SCREEN: looking at output and figure with 2 x 2 subplots

-Use the class Browse_DDM_Fits (pronounce Browse-underscore-D-D-M-underscore-fits) in the Jupyter Notebook environment to plot the DDM (pronounce D-D-M) matrix or ISF (pronounce I-S-F) along with the best fit in an interactive way [1].
-Determine the dynamics from the plot of the characteristic decay time tau versus the wavenumber 𝑞, using the power law relationship [2].
+Use the class Browse_DDM_Fits (pronounce Browse D-D-M fits) in the Jupyter Notebook environment to plot the DDM (pronounce D-D-M) matrix or ISF (pronounce I-S-F) along with the best fit in an interactive way.
+Clicking on a point in the decay time versus wavenumber plot will show the data and fit [1].

-SCREEN: Plots being generated
+SCREEN: Plots being generated and interacted with

-SCREEN: Dynamics being determined

-Check the results of the fit saved in a xarray (pronounce x-array) dataset [1] and use the function to_netcdf (pronounce to-underscore-net-C-D-F) or Python’s built-in pickle module to save this data structure to disk [2].
+Check the results of the fit saved in a xarray (pronounce X-array) dataset [1] and use the function to_netcdf (pronounce to -net-C-D-F) or Python’s built-in pickle module to save this data structure to disk [2].

 SCREEN: xarray dataset being checked